Mainakdeb/blog/content/posts/GSoC-Coding-Period-Week-2.md

 ### 2. New Augmentation techniques:
 * Added in a couple more [Albumentations](https://github.com/albumentations-team/albumentations) based image augmentation techniques.
 ### 3. Automated Hyperparameter Optimization:
-* Used Optuna to automate the process of finding optimal hyperparameters, I used it to optimize the learning rate and batch size to mazimize the IOU score.
+* Used Optuna to automate the process of finding optimal hyperparameters, I used it to optimize the learning rate and batch size to maximize the IOU score.
 * Ran 100 Optuna trials, 1 epoch each, on 10% of available data.

 ### 4. Training metrics: